DadsamG/physics/README.md

 Draw colliders, joints and queries, useful for debug and fast prototyping.

 - **World:set_enter(function(shape1, shape2, contact) end)**:

-Global callback function that is going to be called every time a collider touch another **/!\** **shape1** and **shape2** are shapes from this library, **NOT** love.physics shapes **/!\**
+Global callback function that is going to be called every time a collider touch another.

+**/!\** **shape1** and **shape2** are shapes from this library, **NOT** love.physics shapes **/!\**

 - **World:set_exit(function(shape1, shape2, contact) end)**:

-Global callback function that is going to be called every time a collider stop touching another **/!\** **shape1** and **shape2** are shapes from this library, **NOT** love.physics shapes **/!\**
+Global callback function that is going to be called every time a collider stop touching another.

+**/!\** **shape1** and **shape2** are shapes from this library, **NOT** love.physics shapes **/!\**

 - **World:set_presolve(function(shape1, shape2, contact) end)**:

 Global callback function that is going to be called every time a collider is touching another, before the physics is applied.

 **/!\** **shape1** and **shape2** are shapes from this library, **NOT** love.physics shapes **/!\**

 - **World:set_postsolve(function(shape1, shape2, contact) end)**:

 Global callback function that is going to be called every time a collider is touching another, after the physics is applied.

 **/!\** **shape1** and **shape2** are shapes from this library, **NOT** love.physics shapes **/!\**